jlehosky/Lehosky-Portfolio/FinalProject.md

 Taking note from our recent in-class discussion on how to create the user story, my hope for readers (including these test users), is that they will feel moved to learn more and/or contribute to improving the Pittsburgh urban forest, so that they can enjoy better air quality, among other benefits.
 I will hope to hear feedback from my test users that they felt, or did not feel, a combination of 1) shocked/alarmed by the historical and current data and 2) moved to learn more about how to help improve the situation.

 ### Target Audience
-I have selected the following Pittsburgh-based test users, with an aim to include a diverse set of ages, professions, and educational backgrounds
+I have selected the following Pittsburgh-based test users, with an aim to include a diverse set professions and educational backgrounds
-* Female, 30's, Nurse
+* Male, 40's, Teacher
 * Male, 40's, Sales
 * Male, 60's, Retired
+* *Note: Unfortunately, I was not able to gather feedback from two female volunteers (20's and 30's) as originally planned.*

 ### Research Questions & Script
 Being mindful of not leading my test users on with too much context or information, I did provide them some background to the purpose of this class and this project, and some additional notes on how the final product would be presented: